 Through comprehensive citywide programming that includes legal services, housing counseling, and consumer education, the Center pursues multiple strategies to assist those at risk of losing their homes to foreclosure.
 The Center seeks to support distressed homeowners retain their equity, and preserve New York City neighborhoods by limiting the negative impacts of foreclosure, property flipping, and abandonment.

 Starting in 2012, the Center's network of partners began providing disaster recovery assistance to victims of Hurricane Sandy needing housing expertise and legal advice on the rebuilding and recovery efforts in affected neighborhoods.

-Center for New York City Neighborhoods has no listings.
+The Center for New York City Neighborhoods is a 501(c)3 charitable organization.